 Applications are accepted for spring, summer and fall semesters:

 Application deadline for spring

 The courses required for the program will be offered in remote and online formats:

 - Remote Learning (RL): A remote learning course meets virtually at set days/times that students are “present” for.
 The ratio of meetings and independent work varies by instructor.

 - Online (OL): An online course has no set meeting times; students work independently through the course materials on D2L or a similar platform, submitting their work to meet deadlines.
 There may be group work, discussions, etc., that students complete collaboratively.
 The instructor is available for assistance via office hours, email, etc.

-Applications for the Certificate in Couple and Family Counseling program are accepted for spring, summer, and fall semesters.
-An application is reviewed only if all application materials are received by Graduate Admissions by the deadline date for the semester applied for.
+Applications for the Certificate in Couple and Family Counseling program are accepted for spring, summer and fall semesters.

 - Current resume